Salesforce rallies as profitability push pays off

-The business software firm behind workplace-messaging tool Slack and data analytics tool Tableau was set to add about $10 billion to its market value, based on its premarket share price of $227.
+The business software firm behind workplace-messaging tool Slack and data analytics tool Tableau was set to add around $10 billion to its market value.
 The stock has risen more than 60% so far this year.

-Salesforce raised its annual forecast for adjusted operating margin on Wednesday to about 30% from 28%, with CFO Amy Weaver stressing the new figure "is a floor, not a ceiling".
+Salesforce bumped up its annual forecast for adjusted operating margin on Wednesday to about 30% from 28%, with CFO Amy Weaver stressing the new figure "is a floor, not a ceiling".

 Wall Street analysts lauded the move, noting the benefits from an aggressive profitability push at a company that has traditionally focused on growing bigger through acquisitions.